 And a number of those who practiced magic arts brought their books together and burned them in the sight of all; and they counted the value of them and found it came to fifty thousand pieces of silver.

-It should be noted that this story is almost certainly a forgery: each of those 50,000 pieces of silver was the equivalent of a day’s wage, according to the translator.
-The early Christian community could not have been that wealthy, nor could there have been that many books on “magic arts.”
+This story is almost certainly a forgery: each of those 50,000 pieces of silver was the equivalent of a day's wage, according to the translator.
+The early Christian community could not have been that wealthy, nor could there have been that many books on "magic arts."

 That the clergy suppressed dangerous books out of concern for the morals of the masses is belied by many examples.
-One of the earliest of clerical censorship efforts took place at a synod of bishops, probably at Ephesus (Turkey), which forbade the reading of “The Acts of St. Paul.”
-The “Acts” included a story that presented a woman, the virgin Thecla (Θέκλα), holding a prominent church position.
+One of the earliest of clerical censorship efforts took place at a synod of bishops, probably at Ephesus (Turkey), which forbade the reading of "The Acts of St. Paul."
+The "Acts" included a story that presented a woman, the virgin Thecla, holding a prominent church position.
 Clearly, the clergy were not protecting morals but their own position and income.

 In 494 Pope Gelasius banned heretical books and apocryphal gospels, but at the time less than one percent of the laity could read.
 Between 500-1050 — otherwise known as the Dark Ages — only five acts of clerical censorship are recorded.
-This at a time when all education, if any, was under clerical control: there was simply too little literature being produced and the people were too ignorant to read and write heresy.
+This at a time when all education, if any, was under clerical control: there was simply too little literature being produced and the people were too ignorant to write heresy.
 There was only token concern for the rampant lewdness of the Middle Ages, much of it enjoyed and even commissioned by the papacy.
 In practice, the Church punished severely only those who questioned doctrine — further proof that the Church was protecting itself, not public morals.

-From 1400-1550, according to historian George H. Putnam, “The most obscene books to be found in any literature escaped the Papal censure, and a man like [Pietro] Aretino, notorious for his ribaldry, could aspire with fair prospects to the scarlet of a cardinal.”
+From 1400-1550, according to historian George H. Putnam: "The most obscene books to be found in any literature escaped the Papal censure, and a man like [Pietro] Aretino, notorious for his ribaldry, could aspire with fair prospects to the scarlet of a cardinal."
 More space on the Index was devoted to translations of the Bible than to any other work, including lewd ones.
 And why not?
 If people could read the Bible for themselves, they might notice the complete lack of biblical support for a priestly hierarchy.
-The church insisted that the dispensing and interpreting of God’s word was the province of priests — again protecting their influence and income.
+The church insisted that the dispensing and interpreting of God's word was the province of priests — again protecting their influence and income.

 The result of the Index, at least until the Age of Enlightenment, was not only a stifling of debate about religion, but a serious delay in the moral advance of civilization.
 That and the suppression of literature generally: except for the writers the Church ruined — Galileo, Giordano Bruno, Lucilio Vanini, et al. — between 1564 and the appearance of Deist writers such as Vittorio Alfieri (1749-1803), Ugo Foscolo (1778-1827) and Giacomo Leopardi (1798-1837), Italian literature was a blank page.